 This means that many travellers don’t take the opportunity to explore the city itself, which is a shame given the city has a very pleasant vibe and a number of attractions that are worth exploring.
-Rather than simply beelining straight to Loch Ness, I would suggest spending one day in Inverness and enjoying the sites that the city has to offer!
+Rather than simply beelining straight to Loch Ness, I would suggest planning at least a one day in Inverness itinerary and enjoying the sites that the city has to offer!

-One day in Inverness Itinerary: Morning
+One Day in Inverness Itinerary

 You can explore the grounds surrounding the castle and also climb to the top of the North Tower for a view of the city, however, the only way to enter the castle itself is by committing a crime as it currently serves as the Inverness Sherrif Court!

 If you want to delve further into the history and art of Inverness, then next to the castle you can visit the Inverness Museum and Art Gallery.
 Entry to the small museum is free and you can view a number of historical artefacts and paintings in the art gallery.
 The museum has interactive displays as well, making this a good option if travelling with children.